Rosneft closes in on TNK-BP as tycoons agree exit

 COMMUNICATION BREAKDOWN

-Relations between BP and the Soviet-born tycoons soured last year when AAR - which groups Mikhail Fridman, German Khan, Viktor Vekselberg and Len Blavatnik - blocked the proposed co-operation between BP and Rosneft, saying it violated a TNK-BP exclusivity agreement.
+Relations between BP and the Soviet-born tycoons Mikhail Fridman, German Khan, Viktor Vekselberg and Len Blavatnik - soured last year when the quartet's AAR blocked the proposed co-operation between BP and Rosneft, saying it violated a TNK-BP exclusivity agreement.

 An attempt to resolve the dispute was thwarted when AAR turned down a $32 billion offer for its stake from BP and Rosneft in May 2011.